-The media OTS is as close as we get to a common ground to evaluate different media, but this must not stop us from making sane judgements, with or without the research, to confirm our judgements on what the likelihood is to be not only exposed to the media but also to the advertisement, and consequently on what kind of response that is likely to occur.
-In Sesame the planner will use response functions which can be individually designed by the planner to determine what kind of response that he believes will occur.
+The media OTS is as close as we get to a common ground to evaluate different media, but this must not stop us from making sensible judgements, with or without the research, to confirm our judgements on what the likelihood of exposure is, not only to the medium, but also to the advertisement within it and consequently on what kind of response that is likely to occur.
+In Sesame the planner will use response functions, which can be individually designed by the planner to determine what kind of response that he believes will occur.